 How and Why Does Drying Food Work?

 Dehydrating or drying food is not a new concept.
-Our ancestors knew about drying food and early American settlers dried foods such as apples, grapes, corn, and even meat.
-The concept is simple, organisms that spoil food need moisture to grow.
-Remove the moisture, the bacteria cannot grow.
+Our ancestors knew about drying food, and early American settlers dried foods such as apples, grapes, corn, and even meat.
+The concept is simple: organisms that spoil food need moisture to grow.
+Remove the moisture, and the bacteria cannot grow.

 What to Dry?

 Ripe, unbruised fruits and vegetables.
 Fruits are easier to dry.
-Try your hand at drying apples, apricots, pears or grapes.
-For vegetables dried zucchini, beans or peppers are good for drying.
-Fruits that are not appropriate for drying are those with a high moisture content like melons or cucumbers.
+Try your hand at drying apples, apricots, pears, or grapes.
+For vegetables, dried zucchini, beans, or peppers are good options.
+Fruits that are not appropriate for drying are those with high moisture content, like melons or cucumbers.

 What Prep Do I Need to Do?

-• For waxy small fruits like grapes, blueberries, and cherries you need to create some breaks in the skin coating -- do this by "checking" or "cracking" with a 30 second dip in boiling water.
+- For waxy small fruits like grapes, blueberries, and cherries, create breaks in the skin coating with a 30-second dip in boiling water.

-• Blanch vegetables with steam for 30 seconds, then drop into an ice water bath.
+- Blanch vegetables with steam for 30 seconds, then drop them into an ice water bath.

-• To keep apples,pears or apricots from browning, (according to Alabama Cooperative Extension) dip in a citric or ascorbic acid solution before placing on the dehydrator sheet.
+- To prevent browning in apples, pears, or apricots, dip them in a citric or ascorbic acid solution before placing them on the dehydrator sheet.

 Is It Hard to Make Fruit Leather?